Skip to main content

 This case might not rise to that level.
 It's a close call.
 Nobody's perfect and virtually all cases and clients raise concerns of one sort or another.
 Dubious details may raise credibility issues.
 But calling your client to the witness stand would not "suborn perjury," rob the case of merit, or require your withdrawal.
 The question is not whether you must withdraw from representation, but whether you may.

-If you can withdraw without hurting her interests, you may do so upon a "reasonable belief" that her pursuit of the case would be "criminal or fraudulent."
+If you can withdraw without hurting his interests, you may.
 This standard is easier to satisfy if your doubts arise before filing suit and the client has plenty of time to retain new counsel.
 (Arguably, there is nothing to formally "withdraw" from.)
-Without significant harm to the client, the extent of your "reasonable belief" in the "fraudulent" nature of her claim may not prompt much scrutiny.
+Even if it may adversely affect the client, you may nonetheless withdraw if you reasonably believe that your client will persist in a course of conduct that is criminal or fraudulent.
 Even then, it can't hurt to use a retainer agreement in which the client agrees to your withdraw in light of "concerns regarding the merits."

 Once litigation starts, worries that you may have a "loser" on your hands may not suffice.
 Your ability to withdraw decreases as the prejudice to your client increases.
 So before you file suit, make sure the suit is one you can wear comfortably for some time to come.